Welcome to today's edition of the Rush 24-7 podcast.

 Hit it.

-I said if you elect me, I will name people that will have that judicial philosophy.
+I said, if you elect me, I will name people that will have that judicial philosophy.

-And then I have two chances.
+I now have two chances.

-And now Harriet Myers.
+One, John Roberts, and now Harriet Myers.

 And they share the same judicial philosophy.